core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Response {#sec-pairwise-verify-resp}

-Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in Section 8.4 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in {{Section 8.4 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

 * The same as described in {{ssec-verify-response}} holds with respect to handling the 'kid' parameter of the response, when received as a reply to a request protected in pairwise mode.
 The client can also in this case check whether the replying server is the expected one, by relying on the server's public key.
 However, since the response is protected in pairwise mode, the public key is not used for verifying a counter signature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the response (see {{key-derivation-pairwise}}).